ysyk2021/the-role-of-innovation-encouraging-creative-thinking-and-experimentation/src/chapter-9-1.md

 The Role of Innovation: Encouraging Creative Thinking and Experimentation
 =========================================================================

-Chapter 7: Techniques for Enhancing Leadership through Innovation
+Techniques for Enhancing Leadership through Innovation
 -----------------------------------------------------------------

 In this chapter, we explore various techniques that leaders can employ to enhance their leadership skills through innovation.
 By integrating innovative practices into their leadership approach, leaders can foster a culture of creativity and drive organizational success.